Washington Huskies baseball: Pacific Coast Conference

 Under Brinker, the program joined the Pacific Coast Conference (PCC) for the 1916 season.
-After not playing in 1917 due to World War II and competing as an independent in 1918, the PCC resumed baseball in 1919.
+After not playing in 1917 due to World War I and competing as an independent in 1918, the PCC resumed baseball in 1919.
 Washington won that year's conference championship with a perfect 10–0 record in Brinker's final season.
 It won the PCC Championship again in 1922 under head coach Robert L. Mathews.

 In 1922, the university adopted the husky as its mascot and athletic nickname.
 Since 1920, the teams' nickname had been the Sundodgers, and prior to that the university's athletic programs were known as both the Indians and the Vikings.

 Prior to the 1923 season, Tubby Graves became the program's head coach; the Huskies won seven PCC North Division titles, all in Graves' first ten seasons.
 In 1932, the Huskies won the North Division title with a 13–4 conference record, the division title was the team's last under Graves, who coached through the end of the 1946 season.
 In the 1930s, the team's home venue was named Graves Field in honor of Graves, and the name carried over to the next venue used by Washington from the late-1960s until the end of the 1997 season.

 After finishing no higher than second in the PCC North Division from 1932 to 1951, the team tied for the division title in 1951.
 In the 1959 season, the Huskies won the North Division title outright under coach Dale Parker.
 In doing so, the program qualified for its first NCAA tournament.
 It finished second in the District VIII Regionals with a 1–2 record.